How do compound bows work?

 All bows, including a compound bow, follow one principle: the archer draws the bowstring back and the limbs flex, storing energy.
 When the string is released, this energy is transferred to the arrow, launching it.

 The amount of energy stored in the limbs depends on how far back you draw the string.
-The farther you draw, the more energy will be stored.
+The farther you draw the bow, the more energy will be stored.
 Powerful bows require more effort for you to get the string to your anchor point – that is, they have a higher draw weight.

 The draw weight of a bow is the effort required to draw the string fully and it determines the launching force.
 It is usually measured in pounds.
 Powerful bows have a higher draw weight.
 Still following?

-When you have the bowstring drawn all the way, your arm bears the full draw weight.
+When you have the bow string of a traditional bow or a recurve bow drawn all the way, your arm bears the full force.
 Yes, it can be tiring, especially if the bow has a high draw weight like 70 pounds.
 This is where compound bows are different.

 Don’t zone out.
 This is where it gets interesting.